OpenTermsArchive/contrib-versions/Github/Terms of Service.md

 GitHub employees may only access the content of your private repositories in the following situations:

 *   With your consent and knowledge, for support reasons.
 If GitHub accesses a private repository for support reasons, we will only do so with the owner’s consent and knowledge.
-*   When access is required for security reasons.
+*   When access is required for security reasons, including when access is required to maintain ongoing confidentiality, integrity, availability and resilience of GitHub's systems and Service.

 You may choose to enable additional access to your private repositories.
 For example:

 *   You may enable various GitHub services or features that require additional rights to Your Content in private repositories.
 These rights may vary depending on the service or feature, but GitHub will continue to treat your private repository Content as confidential.
 If those services or features require rights in addition to those we need to provide the GitHub Service, we will provide an explanation of those rights.
-*   You may also grant a third-party application authorization to use, access, and disclose the contents of your private repositories.
-Your use of third-party applications is at your sole risk.
-GitHub is not liable for disclosures to third parties that you authorize to access a private repository.

 4\.
 Exclusions.